1000 Books Before Kindergarten

 or sign up with a librarian at the Front Desk

 TRACK YOUR READING: There are many ways to keep track of the books you read.
-You can keep track online via Wandoo Reader (use the sign up button above) OR you can use a reading log sheet to write down each title you read (use the log links to the right)
+You can keep track online via Beanstack (use the sign up button above) OR you can use a reading log sheet to write down each title you read (use the log links to the right)

 EVERY BOOK COUNTS: Even if your child wants to hear the same book again and again, you can count it each time.
 You can also count the books your child hears at Story Time, in Day Care/Pre-School, or listening from a another family or friend.